ddd356/docker_broker/README.md

 ````
 ![image](https://user-images.githubusercontent.com/5135143/194402732-ed5047e8-80e0-499d-ac5c-c50fb1588850.png)

-You see 400 credits on the account of a client with ID=1.
+There are 400 credits on the account of a client with ID=1.